-Summer Research Partnerships offer students the opportunity to collaborate with faculty and other students to pursue a research or creative project that produces a tangible result (publication, presentation, etc.).
-Students have from May 4-August 8, 2015 to complete their research.
+Summer Research Partnerships offer students the opportunity to collaborate with faculty and other students to pursue a research or creative project that produces a tangible result (publication, presentation, performances, and so on).
+Monetary stipends for summer research projects are funded by the Shepard K. Halsch Endowment for undergraduate research.
+Students have from May 10 – August 2, 2019 to complete their research.

-An electronic copy of the application should be emailed to firstname.lastname@example.org.
+- Please bring a completed hard copy Summer Research Partnership application to the Office of Undergraduate Research in 115B Joyner Hall.
+An electronic copy of the application should also be emailed to firstname.lastname@example.org

 Stipends and Commitment